mixsung/mixsung.github.io/_posts/2022-02-09-best-programming-course.md

 ---
 title: "The best programming course if you want to be a programmer"
 excerpt: "The more I studied programming, I realized algorithms are really important.
 I think C language is never easy but essential part of programming."
-categories:
+categories: coursera
 tags: clanguage clanguagecourse algorithm coursera programming
 ---

 The more I studied programming, I realized algorithms are really important.
 I think C language is never easy, but an essential part of programming.
 Many programs of computer science in college have adopted the C language in the first semester.
 I searched a lot of courses for C language and algorithm, I found 'Introductory C Programming' course on Coursera.